leanprover-community/logic_and_proof/propositional_logic.rst

 -  :math:`B`: Alice's son was on the beach
 -  :math:`C`: Alice's husband was alone

 In that case, we might represent the statement in symbols as :math:`A \wedge B \wedge C`.
-Using the word "with" may seem to connote more than the fact that Alice and her son were both on the beach; for example, it seems to connote that they aware of each others' presence, interacting, etc. Similarly, although we have translated the word "but" and "and," the word "but" also convey information; in this case, it seems to emphasize a contrast, while in other situations, it can be used to assert a fact that is contrary to expectations.
+Using the word "with" may seem to connote more than the fact that Alice and her son were both on the beach; for example, it seems to connote that they were aware of each others' presence, interacting, etc. Similarly, although we have translated the word "but" as "and," the word "but" also conveys information; in this case, it seems to emphasize a contrast, while in other situations, it can be used to assert a fact that is contrary to expectations.
 In both cases, then, the logical rendering models certain features of the original sentence while abstracting others.

 Exercises
 ---------